sumiya11/ParamPunPam.jl/README.md

 ParamPunPam.jl computes Groebner bases in $\mathbb{Q}(\mathbf{a})[\mathbf{x}]$, where $\mathbf{a}$ are treated as transcendental numbers.

-ParamPunPam.jl is primarily designed to work in cases where the coefficients of the basis are sparse and of low degree.
+ParamPunPam.jl is primarily designed to work in cases when the coefficients of the basis are sparse and of low degree.

 You can install ParamPunPam.jl with the following command in Julia: